davegill/wrf-coop/README_user.md

 ```
 docker exec -it ARW /bin/tcsh
 ```
 Once the docker container status is `Exited`, the container may be removed.
 This step is typically used when building a new container.
-Removing the container is also required when the intention is to remove the docker image (by default, you cannot remove an image that has a container).
+Removing the container is also required when the intention is to remove the docker image (by default, you cannot remove an image that has an active or stopped container).

 To remove a docker container, first exit all processes from the container (just `exit` from inside the container in each terminal window).
 Then stop the container, and then remove the container.
 ```
 docker stop ARW
 docker rm ARW
 ```
 ### Remove a docker image<a name="RemoveImage"/>

 What docker images are available to remove:
 ```
 docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE
-wrf_nmmregtest      latest              13b80465a2f4        2 days ago           5.78GB
 wrf_regtest         latest              cb75a489c00c        About a minute ago   5.67 GB
-davegill/wrf-coop   thirteenthtry       c06fd248f249        6 hours ago          5.21 GB
+davegill/wrf-coop   fifteenthtry        c06fd248f249        6 hours ago          5.21 GB
-davegill/wrf-coop   sixthtry            c36f5f2b0cc6        3 months ago         5.32GB
 ```
 As mentioned previously, leave the `wrf-coop` images alone.
-To remove the images that made both the `ARW` and `NMM` containers (in the above example):
+To remove the image that made the `ARW` container (in the above example):
 ```
-docker rmi 13b80465a2f4 d7dd1400f486
+docker rmi cb75a489c00c
 ```
 The final clean-up step is to let docker do some removal of unnecessary space.
 ```